davidlesicnik/homelab-talos/README.md

 - `kubectl` - Kubernetes CLI for interacting with the cluster once control plane is available.
 - `sops` - tool for encrypting and decrypting configuration files.
 See https://github.com/getsops/sops for installation.
 - `age` - encryption tool used by SOPS for key management.
 See https://github.com/FiloSottile/age for installation.
+- `~/.config/sops/age/keys.txt` - your age key file, required by SOPS for encryption and decryption

 ## Quick start (high level)